vmware-tanzu/velero/docs/api-types/backup.md

 metadata:
   # Backup name.
 May be any valid Kubernetes object name.
 Required.
   name: a
   # Backup namespace.
+Must be the namespace of the Velero server.
 Required.
-In version 0.7.0 and later, can be any string.
-Must be the namespace of the Velero server.
   namespace: velero
 # Parameters about the backup.
 Required.
 spec: